scientificprogrammingUOS/lectures/README.md

 To make new interactive exercises install [jupyter-solutions](https://github.com/rmotr/jupyterlab-solutions) and set up as teacher.

+Only use markdown headers to structure the lectures.
+Numbering will be automatically handled by the [jupyterlab-toc extension](https://github.com/jupyterlab/jupyterlab-toc).

 ## Acknowledgments
 Thanks to [Auss Abbood](https://github.com/aauss) for making the videos YouTube ready!